dougkellermeyer/You-Dont-Know-JS-Notes/thisAndObjectProperties/Chapter1/Chapter1.md

   * As long as the code is NOT in `strict mode`, then `this` defaults to the global object.
 This (man that's annoying) is how `func()` is able to share `prop` with test and hence the `console.log` works

-* Here's a antoher example:
+* Here's a another example:

     ```javascript